Necessary Evil (Deborah Harry album)

 Necessary Evil, is the fifth solo album by the American singer Deborah Harry.
-Released in September 2007, it was her first solo album in fourteen years.
-The album contains fourteen tracks (seventeen in some territories), including the first single "Two Times Blue", released on the iTunes Store on June 6, 2007.
-Harry promoted the album on Cyndi Lauper's True Colors Tour 2007, performing a number of songs from the album.
-Upon its release in the UK, it debuted at #86.
-In the US, it debuted at #37 on the Independent Chart.
+Released in September 2007, it was her first solo album in fourteen years, and the first since the reformation of Blondie in the late 1990s.
+To date, it is her last solo album.

+Background

 In several interviews, Harry said the album was recorded slowly.
 At first, the project was just a handful of songs from over a few years that she had never intended to develop into a full album.
-Then, before she knew it, she was working with Barb Morrison and Charles Nieland of production team Super Buddha and found herself on the Eleven Seven Music label.
+Eventually, she found herself working with Barb Morrison and Charles Nieland of production team Super Buddha and signed to the Eleven Seven Music record label.

+Release and Promotion

+The album was preceded by the single "Two Times Blue", released on the iTunes Store on June 6, 2007.

+Harry promoted the album on Cyndi Lauper's True Colors Tour 2007, performing a number of songs from the album.
+Upon its release in the UK, it debuted at No. 86.
+In the US, it debuted at No. 37 on the Independent Chart.

 On January 18, 2008, an official music video for "If I Had You" was released.
+The video starred, then unknown, pop star Austin Riva.